oluwaseyiolukoya/propertyhub_v1/infra/terraform/README.md

-# PropertyHub AWS Infrastructure
+# Contrezz AWS Infrastructure

-This Terraform configuration deploys the complete PropertyHub infrastructure to AWS.
+This Terraform configuration deploys the complete Contrezz infrastructure to AWS.

 ## Prerequisites